 While supercells of several hundreds of atoms are often unattainable for proper long-range corrected hybrid functionals within RSH-DFT, we demonstrate that such cases are well within reach of RSH-DFTB, even on a single processor core and for relatively densely packed materials such as GaAs.
-Figure 1 compares the total wall-clock time of a RSH-DFTB Γ-point calculation using the LCY-PBE functional and Yukawa type range-separation function, to a conventional PBE-parameterized DFTB (referred to as PBE-DFTB) run.
+Figure 1 compares the total wall-clock time of a RSH-DFTB Γ -point calculation using the LCY-PBE functional and Yukawa-type range-separation function, to a conventional PBE-parametrized DFTB (referred to as PBE-DFTB) run.
 GaAs is computationally challenging due to its large number of interacting neighbors.
 The computational cost of LCY-PBE-DFTB turns out to be considerably higher than for conventional PBE-DFTB.
-However, considering that the benchmark was performed on a single CPU core only, calculations of large supercells with nearly 700 atoms can be accomplished in reasonable time.
-The higher cost of LCY-PBE-
+However, considering that the benchmark was performed on a single CPU core only, calculations of large supercells with roughly 1000 atoms can be accomplished in reasonable time.
+The higher cost of LCY-PBE-DFTB mainly originates from three facts: (a) the pre-tabulation of all $\tilde{\gamma}{MN}^{TC}$ to build the supermatrix $\tilde{\gamma}^{TC}$ (see Appendix B), (b) the actual time spent on constructing the Hamiltonian of Eq.
+(B2), and (c) a higher number of total self-consistency steps, compared to traditional DFTB.
+Reason

 FIG. 1.
-Total wall-clock time of a RSH-DFTB Γ -point calculation with the LCY-PBE xc-functional, in comparison with conventional PBE-DFTB, as performed on a single CPU core (AMD Ryzen 7 PRO 5850U).
+Total wall-clock time of a RSH-DFTB Γ -point calculation with the LCY-PBE xc functional, in comparison with conventional PBE-DFTB, as performed on a single CPU core (AMD Ryzen 7 PRO 5850U).
+For LCY-PBE-DFTB, the total time spent on an average self-consistent cycle, the construction of the RSH contribution to the total Hamiltonian and atomic force evaluation is indicated as well.
 GaAs supercells are employed as model system.
-LCY-PBE-DFTB exhibits sub-cubic scaling, which might indicate that the asymptotic limit is not yet reached.
+LCY-PBE-DFTB exhibits slightly subcubic scaling, which might indicate that the asymptotic limit is not yet reached.

-DFTB mainly originates from three facts: a) the pre-tabulation of all $\tilde{\gamma}{MN}^{TC}$ to build the super-matrix $\tilde{\gamma}^{TC}$ (see Section B), b) the actual time spend on constructing the Hamiltonian of Eq.
-(B2) and c) a higher number of total self-consistency steps, compared to traditional DFTB.
-Reason c) is expected, since (semi-)local DFTB requires only self-consistency with respect to the Mulliken populations, while RSH-DFTB introduces terms that depend on the full density matrix.
-Its selfconsistency is with respect to the (real-space) matrix $\Delta P{\mu\nu}(g)$.
-In other words, traditional DFTB mixes the in- and output Mulliken populations to propagate the self-consistent cycles, while RSH-DFTB mixes $\Delta P{\mu\nu}(g)$, which proves to be more challenging and leads in most cases to a slightly increased number of self-consistency steps, and therefore diagonalizations of the total Hamiltonian.
+(c) is expected since (semi)local DFTB requires only selfconsistency with respect to the Mulliken populations, while RSH-DFTB introduces terms that depend on the full density matrix.
+Its self-consistency is with respect to the (real-space) matrices $\Delta P{\mu\nu}(\mathbf{g})$.
+In other words, traditional DFTB mixes the input and output Mulliken populations to propagate the selfconsistent cycles, while RSH-DFTB mixes $\Delta P{\mu\nu}(\mathbf{g})$, which proves to be more challenging and leads in most cases to an increased number of self-consistency steps, and therefore diagonalizations of the total Hamiltonian.